 The FOPH supports efforts to improve the health literacy of disadvantaged target groups living in Switzerland.
 Health and social care professionals play a central role in this.

 Being health literate means being empowered to make important day-to-day decisions about your own health and as a result, preventing the excessive or insufficient use of healthcare services and therefore avoiding inappropriate treatment and unnecessary costs.
 Particularly people who are disadvantaged due to material, structural, psychosocial or behavioural factors report a low health literacy.
 Various socio-economic factors (education, occupational status and income) interact with other factors such as gender, age or migration background.

-Last modification 26.09.2019
+Last modification 11.12.2019